Drummond Money-Coutts: Death by Magic

 In November 2018, Netflix released a series created by DMC titled Death by Magic.
 In the 8-episode series, Money-Coutts visits "Magic Acts" that have in the past been known for causing the death of the performer.
 The series was released on Netflix on 30 November 2018.

 Public stunts

 On 11 July 2011, he announced a public treasure quest to take place in London's Natural History Museum.
 Towards the end of the week, an eleventh envelope would then be concealed somewhere in the museum by an anonymous assistant - inside which was £1,000 in cash.
-As he states in an online video - the contents and money would belong to whosoever located each envelope.
+As he states in an online video - the contents and money would belong to whomever located each envelope.

 Once hidden in the museum, the £1,000 envelope was not found for 72 hours but was finally located by Chris Howard and Javier Trapero on the first floor of the Central Hall, on Monday 18 July.

 In November 2011, he spent eight consecutive evenings sleeping rough in London as part of a wider campaign for the youth homeless charity, Centrepoint.